-Attached schedule of controlled entities.
-If at any time during the tax year the foundation was the controlling organization of a controlled entity under section 512(b)(13), attach a schedule showing the name, address, and employer identification number of each controlled entity.
+Attached schedule of controlled

+entities.
+If at any time during the tax year the foundation was the controlling organization of a controlled entity under section 512(b)(13), attach a schedule listing the name, address, and employer identification number of each controlled entity and stating whether the controlled entity is an excess business holding.

 Attached schedule for transfers to controlled entities.
-If at any time during the tax year, the foundation made any loans or transfers to a corporation, partnership, or other entity, which it controlled within the meaning of section 512(b)(13), attach a schedule using the format provided in the sample schedule on page 23.
+If at any time during the tax year, the foundation made any loans or transfers to a corporation, partnership, or other entity, which it controlled within the meaning of section 512(b)(13), attach a schedule using the format provided in the sample schedule, Line 11 - Example A, later.
 In column (c), describe each loan or transfer.
 In column (d), enter the amount for each loan or transfer to each controlled entity.

 Attached schedule for transfers from controlled entities.
-If at any time during the tax year, the foundation received any transfers of funds or payments from a controlled entity within the meaning of section 512(b)(13), attach a schedule using the format provided in the sample schedule on page 23.
+If at any time during the tax year, the foundation received any transfers of funds or payments from a controlled entity within the meaning of section 512(b)(13), attach a schedule using the format provided in the sample schedule, Line 11 - Example B, later.
 In column (c), describe each transfer or payment received, including payment of interest, annuities, royalties, rents, dividends, fees or other payments for services, contributions to capital, and loans.
 In column (d), enter the amount of each loan or transfer from each controlled entity.